BarbaralsRocha/BarbaralsRocha/README.md

 ### Hi everyone!! 👋

-<p>I'm Bárbara Rocha, currently living in Belo Horizonte, graduate in Mechanical Engineer and doing transition carrer to development at Trybe school.</p>
+<p>I'm Bárbara Rocha, currently living in Belo Horizonte, graduate in Mechanical Engineer and now i'm softare enginner backend at Xp Inc</p>

 <p> Feel free to ask me anything, will be a pleasure answer. </p>